stax76/awesome-mpv/README.md

 - [autosave](https://gist.github.com/Hakkin/5489e511bd6c8068a0fc09304c9c5a82) - Periodically saves "watch later" data during playback, rather than only saving on quit.
 Newer [fork](https://gist.github.com/CyberShadow/2f71a97fb85ed42146f6d9f522bc34ef).
 - [auto-save-state](https://github.com/AN3223/dotfiles/blob/master/.config/mpv/scripts/auto-save-state.lua) - Periodically saves progress with write-watch-later-config, and also cleans up the watch later data after the file is finished playing (so playlists may continue at the correct file).
 - [always-play-on-startup](https://github.com/AN3223/dotfiles/blob/master/.config/mpv/scripts/always-play-on-startup.lua) - Always play on startup, never start playback in a paused state.
+- [lilskippa](https://github.com/AN3223/dotfiles/blob/master/.config/mpv/scripts/lilskippa.lua) - Skip to black, skip to silence, skip to scene change.
+- [mpv_segment_length](https://github.com/shadax1/mpv_segment_length) - Displays the length of a segment/range from point A to point B.

 ## File